Hercules (musical): Off-Broadway (2019)

-Future
+Millburn (2023)

 On March 22, 2020, Alan Menken appeared on Rosie O'Donnell's livestream benefit for the Actors Fund, where he talked about his upcoming projects, saying "I'm working on Disenchanted, the sequel to Enchanted, and I have another Broadway show" and in a separate thought, he added "Hercules is coming to the stage.
 Of course we did that in Central Park last summer."
 Disney Theatrical subsequently confirmed that they intend to make the product available for licensing.
 On May 16, 2020, it was reported that Robert Horn will write a new iteration for the musical, with Lear deBessonet returning as director.
 On August 18, 2020, Menken confirmed that the musical is indeed being adapted to Broadway.

-In April 2022, it was announced that a revised version of the musical would play at Paper Mill Playhouse in Millburn, New Jersey during the 2022-23 season, from February 16 to March 19, 2023.
-The revised book will be written by Kwame Kwei-Armah and Robert Horn.
+In April 2022, it was announced that a revised version of the musical would play at Paper Mill Playhouse in Millburn, New Jersey during the 2022–23 season, from February 16 to March 19, 2023.
+The revised book would be written by Kwame Kwei-Armah and Robert Horn.
 Announced cast members include Bradley Gibson as Hercules, Shuler Hensley as Hades, Iglehart reprising his role as Phil, and Isabelle McCalla as Meg.
-Rounding out the cast will be Charity Angél Dawson (Clio), Tiffany Mann (Calliope), Anastascia McClesky (Thalia), Destinee Rea (Terpischore), and Rashidra Scott (Melpomene) as the Muses, Reggie De Leon and Jeff Blumenkrantz as Pain and Panic, Kathryn Allison as Despina, Allyson Kaye Daniel as Aunt Tithesis/Lachesis, Lucia Giannetta as Atropos, Jesse Nager as Nessus, Dennis Stowe and Kristen Faith Oei as Zeus and Hera, and Anne Fraser Thomas as Clotho.
+Rounding out the cast is Charity Angél Dawson (Clio), Tiffany Mann (Calliope), Anastascia McClesky (Thalia), Destinee Rea (Terpischore), and Rashidra Scott (Melpomene) as the Muses, Reggie De Leon and Jeff Blumenkrantz as Pain and Panic, Kathryn Allison as Despina, Allyson Kaye Daniel as Aunt Tithesis/Lachesis, Lucia Giannetta as Atropos, Jesse Nager as Nessus, Dennis Stowe and Kristen Faith Oei as Zeus and Hera, and Anne Fraser Thomas as Clotho.

+Hamburg (2024–2025)

+The first international production and world premiere of Hercules opened at the Neue Flora in Hamburg, Germany on March 24, 2024, and was directed by Casey Nicholaw.
+It is the first Disney stage musical to be developed in Hamburg.
+On October 25, 2023, it was announced that Benét Monteiro would be taking the lead role.
+The rest of the cast was presented on December 5, 2023.
+In August 2024, Philipp Büttner took over the role of Hercules.
+The production closed on September 4, 2025.

+West End (2025–present)

+The musical opened 24 June 2025 at the West End's Theatre Royal, Drury Lane following previews that began on 6 June with direction and choreography from Casey Nicholaw and additional choreography from Tanisha Scott.
+Luke Brady plays the title role of Hercules opposite Trevor Dion Nicholas and Stephen Carlile as Phil and Hades, respectively, in the production.
+Mae Ann Jorolan, who played Meg in the Hamburg production, reprises her role.